-3

 The ratio of energy to volume measured in mega joules per cubic metre (MJ/m ), which for a gas is measured and expressed under standard conditions of temperature and pressure.

+Carbon Monoxide (CO)

+A colorless, odourless, tasteless gas that is slightly lighter than air.
+It is a product of incomplete combustion when carbon is burnt with insufficient oxygen

 Compression Energy

-Gas and electricity used by National Grid to operate the transportation system that includes energy used for compressor fuel, heating and venting.
+Gas and electricity used by us to operate the transportation system that includes energy used for compressor fuel, heating and venting.

 Compressor Station